-- A user account on the Meeting Server API.
+• A user account on the Meeting Server API.
 Meeting Management connects to Cisco Meeting Servers via the API.
 For security and auditing reasons, we recommend that you set up a separate account for Meeting Management.
-If you are using more than one instance, then you need a separate account for each instance of Meeting Management. - For information on how to set up an account, see "Accessing the API" in the Cisco Meeting Server API Reference guide.
-You can find it on the Programming Guides page on cisco.com. - CDR capacity.
-Meeting Management configures itself as a CDR (Call Detail Records) receiver for each Call Bridge.
-Ensure the Call Bridge has suitable capacity for each instance of Meeting Management. - NTP server.
+If you are using more than one instance, then you need a separate account for each instance of Meeting Management.

+For information on how to set up an account, see "Accessing the API" in the Cisco Meeting Server API Reference guide.
+You can find it on the Programming Guides page on cisco.com.

+• CDR capacity.
+To get information about meeting activity, Meeting Management configures itself as a CDR (Call Detail Records) receiver for each Call Bridge.
+Ensure the Call Bridge has suitable capacity for each instance of Meeting Management.

+Note: If you use Meeting Management only for licensing and provisioning for a cluster, then you do not need CDR capacity on Call Bridges in that cluster.

+- NTP server.
 A time server must be configured for each Meeting Server in your deployment to make sure that Call Bridges and your Meeting Management are synchronized.
 We recommend using the same NTP servers for your Meeting Management and for your Meeting Server deployments.
 You may also require keys for your NTP server(s). - Optional: Recorder.
 If you want to use Meeting Management to start and stop recording, a Recorder must be configured on a Meeting Server within the deployment. - Optional: Streamer.
-If you want to use Meeting Management to start and stop streaming, a Streamer must be configured on a Meeting Server within the deployment.

-- Optional: Settings required for Move participant.
+If you want to use Meeting Management to start and stop streaming, a Streamer must be configured on a Meeting Server within the deployment. - Optional: Settings required for Move participant.
 If you want to move participants between meetings, there are specific requirements to your Meeting Server deployment.
 In particular, note that participants using SIP endpoints cannot be moved if they are provisioned through Cisco Expressway.
-In addition, load balancing must be configured on the Meeting Server. - For more information, see "Limitations when moving a participant" in the Cisco Meeting Server Administrator Quick Reference Guide: Moving a participant between conferences using the API - Optional: All licenses included on all Call Bridges.
+In addition, load balancing must be configured on the Meeting Server.

+For more information, see "Limitations when moving a participant" in the Cisco Meeting Server Administrator Quick Reference Guide: Moving a participant between conferences using the API • All licenses included on all Call Bridges (for traditional licensing).
 In clusters, all user licenses, as well as recording and streaming licenses, must be included in the license file for each Call Bridge.
 If any of these licenses are not included on all Call Bridges, then Meeting Management may report incorrect license information and compliance status.
 To see how licenses should be shared within a cluster, refer to the "Appendix C" of the Cisco Meeting Server Scalability & Resilience Server Deployment Guide.